Cosmological singularity, conformal anomaly and symmetric polynomials: Introduction

 However, it has long been suspected that the classical behaviour near singularities may be radically altered once quantum effects are taken into account.
 Insight into possible modifications can be gained by studying semiclassical gravity coupled to quantum conformal field theories, where the conformal anomaly provides a useful tool for analysing the backreaction of quantum matter on spacetime.
 Early work in this direction includes \cite{Starobinsky:1980te}-\cite{SS}.

-In this paper, we systematically analyse the backreacted semiclassical geometry within the class of Kasner-type metrics.
+In this paper, we systematically analyze the backreacted semiclassical geometry within the class of Kasner-type metrics.
 We identify the constraints on the Kasner parameters arising from the conformal anomaly.
-We then integrate the anomaly explicitly in this class of backgrounds, allowing us to extract the full set of tensorial constraints.
+We then integrate the anomaly explicitly in this class of backgrounds, which allows us to extract the full set of tensorial constraints.
 These constraints can be solved in closed form in terms of symmetric polynomials of the Kasner parameters.

 Our initial motivation was to search for situations in which quantum CFT effects could regularize, or even forbid, the formation of singularities.
 These expectations turned out to be overly optimistic (except in the isotropic case, already understood in the context of the Starobinsky model \cite{Starobinsky:1980te}).
 Nevertheless, within the space of admissible Kasner parameters, we do find regions in which curvature singularities still form but the spacetime remains geodesically complete.
 Such spacetimes appear to be free of any known pathologies.
 The existence of these solutions in semiclassical gravity indicates that quantum effects may significantly modify the classical picture of singularity formation.